Depth-graded motivic multiple zeta values: Introduction

-\end{thm} The formula for the map $\e$ is given in \S \ref{sectExcep}, and associates to every even period polynomial $P$ an integral solution of the linearized double shuffle relations.
-The question of whether the elements $\e_P$ are motivic, i.e., whether they lie in $\gd$, is open.
-Assuming this, we propose the following reformulation of $(\ref{introBK})$:
+\end{thm} The formula for the map $\e$ is given in \S \ref{sectExcep}, and associates to every even period polynomial $f$ a solution $\e_f$ of the linearized double shuffle relations.
+The question of whether the elements $\e_f$ are motivic, i.e., whether they lie in $\gd$, is open.

-\begin{conj} (Broadhurst-Kreimer v2).
-The image of $\e$ lies in $\gd$, and \end{conj} In fact, by theorem \ref{DI}, conjecture $\ref{introconjMBK}$ holds if the $\e_P$ lie in $\gd$, and if the Lie subalgebra of $\gd$ generated by $\overline{\sigma}_{2i+1}, \e_P$ has the homology $(\ref{introfinalBK})$.
-Since the elements $ \overline{\sigma}_{2i+1}$, $\e_P$ and the Lie bracket are totally explicit, this part of the conjecture is elementary.
-For the first part, which claims that the elements $\e_P$ are motivic, it is enough to show that their class in $\gdsh_4^{ab}$ lies in the image of $(\ref{introdmap})$.
-This is closely related to a question posed by Ihara (see the examples $\ref{exEmot}$).
-In small weights, we find that the two maps $\e^{ab}, d : \Ss \rightarrow \gdsh_4$ differ by an automorphism of $\Ss$ which involves numerators of Bernoulli coefficients, and should be related to arithmetic questions in Galois cohomology \cite{MS}.

-We show in \S \ref{sectEnum} that conjecture $\ref{introconjMBK}$ implies $(\ref{introBK})$.
-If true, then $(\ref{introfinalBK})$ describes all relations between depth-graded motivic multiple zeta values (modulo $\zetam(2)$): a linear relation of weight $N$ and depth $d$ is true if and only if it holds amongst the coefficients of all Lie brackets of the elements $\overline{\sigma}_{2i+1}$ and $\e_P$ of the same weight and depth (see example \ref{example12D4}).